H-R-B-Y/fractal/README.md

-# Fract-ol generating fractals up to the precision limit.
+# Fract-ol: Generating fractals up to the precision limit.

 ## Julia fractal at c = 0.5 + 0.2i
 ![Julia fractal where c is 0.5 + 0.2i](static/julia.5.2.png)